Sharing ideas and results from new technology assessments and program pilots reduces risk and cost for members.

 - Demand response functionality

-- Response times necessary for participation in wholesale energy and capacity markets
+- Response time necessary for participation in wholesale energy and capacity markets

 - Data reporting capabilities